Arnaeiriks/HBV202GAssignment10Project/README.md

-# HBV202GAssignment5
+# Simple Stack Implementation for Integer Numbers

-A very simple implementation of a stack for storinger integer numbers to be tested using JUnit4.
+This is a Maven project that provides a simple implementation of a stack for storing integer numbers, along with some sample usage and JUnit4 test cases.

-This project is a Maven project, i.e. it uses the standard Maven project structure that your IDE hopefully understands when you `git clone` it.
-The provided Maven POM includes the JUnit4 dependency.

-Both the implementation and the tests are in Java package `is.hi.hbv202g.ass5`, but in the usual separate Maven `src` directories:

-- `src/main/java`:
+# Project Structure

+The project follows the standard Maven project structure, which is as follows:

+- `src/main/java`: Contains the implementation of a simple stack and a ´main´ method for demonstrating some simple usage.
     - `IntStack.java`: Implementation of a simple stack.
     - `IntStackMain.java`: A class with a main method demonstrating some sample usage of the stack.

-- `src/test/java`:
+- `src/test/java`: Contains the JUnit4 test cases for the simple stack implementation
     - `IntStackTest.java`: A skeleton for a class containing JUnit4 test cases for the `IntStack` class, containing one sample test case.

-Maven:
+# Maven Commands

+The following Maven commands are available for this project:

-- `mvn compile` compiles all implementation classes.
+- `mvn compile`: Compiles all implementation classes.
-- `mvn exec:java` executes the main method of the implementation.
+- `mvn exec:java`: Executes the main method of the implementation.
-- `mvn test` runs all test cases (i.e. all classes with a name that either starts with `Test` or ends with `Test`, `Tests`, or `TestCase`).
+- `mvn test`: Runs all test cases (i.e. all classes with a name that either starts with `Test` or ends with `Test` , `Tests`, or `TestCase`).

+# Running the Project

+To run the simple usage of the stack implementation execute the following command:

+`mvn exec:java`

+# Testing the project

+To run the JUnit$ test caases for stack implementation, execute the following command:

+`mvn test`

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+# Additional Information

+- Maven supports executing the `main` method of the implementation using the `exec:java command.
+This is useful for testing the implementation manually.
+- The JUnit4 test cases are located in the `src/test/java` directory and are automatically executed when running the `maven test` command.
+- The `IntStackTest.java` file contains a skeleton for a class containing the JUnit4 test cases for the IntStack class.
+  You can add more test cases to this class to test your implementation further.